ibrahim739/ibrahim739/README.md

-- 👋 Hi, my name is Ibrahim and i am an electrical power and machines engineer, and i am also a MATLAB and PYTHON expert
+- 👋 Hi, my name is Ibrahim and i am an electrical power and machines engineer
-- 👀 I’m interested in selling my codes and simulation projects
+- 👀 I’m interested in expanding my knowledge about the different electrical sectors
-- 🌱 I’m currently learning to be a full back-end developer
+- 🌱 I’m currently employed as a senior electrical engineer in Beirut, Lebanon.
-- 💞️ I’m looking to collaborate on codes and softwares
+- 💞️ I’m looking to collaborate for a smooth easy work outcome.
 - 📫 How to reach me WhatsAPP: +96176537146 , email: ibrahimmsalloum12@gmail.com

 <!---